Sean Sellers: Avowal of Satanism at trial

 At his trial, Sellers said he was a practicing Satanist at the time of the murders and claimed that demonic possession (by the demon "Ezurate") caused him to murder his victims.
-In later documents, he claimed to have read The Satanic Bible by Anton LaVey "hundreds of times" between the ages of 15 and 16, when the crimes were committed, and in a "Confession" letter written from prison, he reflected on this period of his life: "I got very involved in Satanism.
+In later documents, he claimed to have read The Satanic Bible by Anton LaVey "hundreds of times" between the ages of 15 and 16, when the crimes were committed, and in a "confession" letter written from prison, he reflected on this period of his life: "I got very involved in Satanism.
 I truly thought it was an honest way to live, and the rituals of it would enable me to control my life."

 His attorneys also argued Sellers was addicted to the game Dungeons & Dragons, although Sellers would later write that the game had no part in his crimes and that "using my past as a common example of the effects of the game is either irrational or fanatical."

 The jury refused to consider either claim, and Sellers was found guilty of multiple homicides and sentenced to death in 1986.
 At the time, Oklahoma law did not give juries the option of giving a life sentence without the possibility of parole (that choice became available in 1987).
-One juror later said that the jury felt Sellers would be paroled in 7 to 15 years, and this prison term was not lengthy enough.
-So the jury opted for the death penalty.
-Other jurors denied this was part of the deliberations.
+One juror later said that the jury feared that Sellers would be paroled in 7 to 15 years, and that this prison term was not lengthy enough.
+This led the jury to vote for a death sentence.
+However, other jurors denied that this was part of the deliberations.

-Religious conversion to Christianity
+Conversion to Christianity

 Sellers became a Christian while in prison.
-His friends started a website on his behalf, and he campaigned for clemency based on his religious conversion, age and involvement in Satanism.
+His friends started a website on his behalf, and he campaigned for clemency based on his religious conversion, age, and involvement in Satanism.
 While on death row, Sellers made numerous appearances in the mass media, appearing on The Oprah Winfrey Show and on a notorious segment of Geraldo about Satanism.
 He appeared in documentaries about Satanism and serial killers for 48 Hours, MSNBC, WNS NEWS and the A&E Network.
 Sellers married in prison on February 14, 1995, but the marriage was annulled in 1997.

-Sellers' step-siblings doubted that his conversion to Christianity was a sincere one.
+Sellers's step-siblings doubted that his conversion to Christianity was a sincere one.
 Of his many surviving family members, only his step-grandfather believed his conversion to be sincere.
 However, the prison chaplain believed he had truly converted.